Table of Contents

 Do You Get Equal Rest?

-According to a recent small study conducted by experts at the Mayo Clinic, those people who don't want to let man's best friends climb into bed may be right, and apparently, it's not the best idea for them to sleep in the same room either.
+According to a recent small study conducted by experts at the Mayo Clinic, those who don't want to let man's best friends climb into bed may be right, and apparently, it's not the best idea for them to sleep in the same room either.

 Although the quality of sleep turned out to be lower than that of a person who does not sleep with animals in the room, the data is neither alarming nor a reason to expel our pets from the bed.

-The results explain that people who slept with dogs in bed achieved 80% sleep efficiency, those who slept with animals in the bedroom 83%.
+The results explain that people who slept with dogs in bed achieved 80% sleep efficiency, and those who slept with animals in the bedroom 83%.